 Let's add the 8 direction movement behavior to the player.
-Click the player object to select it.
-In the Properties Bar, notice the Behaviors category.
-Click the Behaviors link there.
+Click the player to select it.
+In the properties bar, notice the Behaviors category.
+Click Add / Edit there.
 The Behaviors dialog for the player will open.

-Click Add new behavior in the behaviors dialog.
+Click the green 'add behavior' icon in the behaviors dialog.
 Double-click the 8 direction movement to add it.

-Do the same again and this time add the Scroll To behavior, to make the screen follow the player.
-Then also add the Bound to layout behavior, to keep them inside the layout.
+Do the same again and this time add the Scroll To behavior, to make the screen follow the player, and also the Bound to layout behavior, to keep them inside the layout.
 The behaviors dialog should now look like this:

-Close the behaviors dialog.
-Now try pressing Preview to run the game so far!
-Once the preview starts, notice you can already move around with the arrow keys, and the screen follows the player.
+Hopefully you have a HTML5 compatible browser installed.
+Otherwise, be sure to get the latest version of Firefox or Chrome, or Internet Explorer 9 if you're on Vista and up.
+Once you have the game running, notice you can already move around with the arrow keys, and the screen follows the player!
 You also can't walk outside the layout area, thanks to the Bound to Layout behavior.
-This is what behaviors are good for - quickly adding common features.
-We'll be using the event system soon to add custom features.
+This is what behaviors are good for - quickly adding common bits of functionality.
+We'll be using the event system soon to add customised functionality.

 Adding the other behaviors

-We can add behaviors to the other objects by the same method - select it, click the Behaviors link to open the behaviors dialog, and add some behaviors.
-Let's add these other behaviors:
+We can add behaviors to the other objects by the same method - select it, click Add / Edit to open the behaviors dialog, and add some behaviors.
+Let's add those other behaviors:

 - Add the Bullet movement and Destroy outside layout to the Bullet object (no surprises there)

-- Add the Bullet movement to the Monster object (because it just moves forwards as well, just at a slower speed)
+- Add the Bullet movement to the Monster object (because it just moves forwards as well)

 - Add the Fade behavior to the Explosion object (so it gradually disappears after appearing).
 By default the Fade behavior also destroys the object after it has faded out, which also saves us having to worry about invisible Explosion objects clogging up the game.